arcadexyz/v2-contracts/README.md

 The owner of a vault can also place an arbitrary `call` via the vault, in order to access utility derived from NFTs held in the vault.
 Other contracts can delegate the ability to make calls.
-In practice, an Asset Vault custodied by LoanCore delegates calling ability to the borrower, such that the borrower can accesss utility for a collateralized vault.
+In practice, an Asset Vault custodied by LoanCore delegates calling ability to the borrower, such that the borrower can access utility for a collateralized vault.
 The protocol maintains a list of allowed calls (see [CallWhitelist](#CallWhitelist)).

 ### CallWhitelist